 Letter of authority (LOA)

-A letter of authority (LOA) authorises a pension provider to contact a customer’s other financial services providers, so that documents and information can be shared directly between providers.
+A letter of authority (LOA) is a document that must be signed by a customer authorising a pension provider to contact another financial services company of which they are a customer.
+Once an LOA is received, documents and information can be shared directly between providers.
 LOAs may be required in order to transfer a pension more efficiently.

 Lifetime allowance protection